 Step 4: Stay focused

 Martin wanted some parts of the model to be more in focus.
-She clicked on the Smart Filters mask thumbnail in the Layers panel to specify which parts of the model would be in focus.
-Then she chose the Brush tool, adjusted the brush size, and brushed over the areas that should not be blurred.
+She clicked the Smart Filters mask thumbnail in the Layers panel to specify which parts of the model would be in focus.
+Then she chose the Brush tool, adjusted the brush size and brushed over the areas that should not be blurred.

 See how adding motion to your images can bring new life to your photos.